nabila99139/laravel-skill-test/README.md

 ## 3. Specifications

-- **Drafts and Scheduling**: Posts can be saved as drafts or scheduled for future publishing.
+- Drafts and Scheduling: Posts can be saved as drafts or scheduled for future publishing.
-- **Scheduled Posts**: Scheduled posts should be published automatically when the publish date comes.
+- Scheduled Posts: Scheduled posts should be published automatically when the publish date comes.
-- **Authentication**: Use Laravel’s built-in session and cookie-based authentication services.
+- Authentication: Use Laravel’s built-in session and cookie-based authentication services.

 ## 4. Requirements